 |About Us||Mission / Background||Ocean Literacy||Staff||Careers|

 Thank you for your interest in learning about the Seacoast Science Center, a non-profit marine science education organization located on the New Hampshire coast.
-Since 1992 the Center's programs and exhibits have informed people, from toddlers to grandparents, about why a healthy ocean is important.
+Through programs, exhibits, and marine mammal rescue, we inform people, from toddlers to grandparents, about why a healthy ocean is important.

 Our MissionOcean education is what we do.
 We educate to motivate.
 We want everyone to recognize and understand that what we do every day has an impact on the health of the ocean and that ocean health impacts our daily lives.
 A healthy ocean drives our quality of life today and will for future generations.